MLB Hall of Fame

 As one of the first five players inducted into the Baseball Hall of Fame in 1936, Mathewson's legacy endures as both a dominant pitcher and a role model for fair play.

-Mathewson's Awards and Records
+Mathewson's Awards and Honors

 • 2× World Series champion (1905, 1921)